 Piper Kierman gave a very accurate and detailed description of her life in prison.
 No, I've never been in prison.

 But she did come from the understanding that her life as an upper-middle-class white woman gave her advantages in and out of prison versus the women whose lives were as minorities and lower-income people who happened to be in prison.

 For many of them, this was not their first offense.
 They knew people who were already in prison.

 And because they did not earn much in or have people who earned much money outside of the prison, they were not able to afford and have many of the books and packages and perks that Piper Kierman had when she was there in the women's prison.

 I really appreciate her empathy for other women in the prison and how she was able to go beyond her little circle of white middle-class women stuck in prison and interact with other people.

 I enjoyed reading about how they used prison food to make food that was comforting to them and that they ate when they were back in society.

-And this always helps people food tying each other together in a community.
+And this always helps people food tie each other together in a community.

 I understand why her book was found and made into a TV program.
 It was definitely something that would hold a pill for many people.

 One thing that I hope as a result of it is that reforms will be made to the advantage of those who are disadvantaged and disenfranchised in prisons.
 And that is something that we can continue to hope for in the future.